AustrianTradingMachine/xwrpr/README.md

 # **Data**

-XTBpy includes all Data commands, exept
+XTBpy includes all Data commands of the XTB API, exept
    * ```ping```
 </n>
-this command is automatically executed in the background
+this command is automatically executed in the background.

 ## **Commands**

 All available data commands are listed below.
-When commands have a time valur as an argument, the time must br entered as a ```datetime``` object.
+When commands have a time value as an argument, the time must be entered as a ```datetime``` object.
 Datetime objects, which are typically in your operating system's time zone, are automatically converted (by XTBpy) to a UTC-UX timestamp which is required by the XTB API.

    * ```getAllSymbols()```